 - Letter setting forth up to five major accomplishments of the nominee

 - Two letters of reference from individuals who have worked closely with the nominee and have direct knowledge of the major accomplishments

 The Governance and Nominations Committee of the NCSC Board of Directors serves as the selection committee for this award with the advice and consent of the Chief Justice of the United States.
-All nominations must be submitted by June 30, 2022.
-An award winner is anticipated to be selected by September 1.
+An award winner is anticipated to be selected by October 1.